karthikziffer/karthikziffer.github.io/_posts/2022-02-01-gradio-tutorial.md

 I recently had a POC to present to my team.
 It was an image similarity project in the retail space.
 I was looking for a simple tool to demo the top N similar image for a given query image.
 I did not want to spend much time in learning the tool, but I started with [Streamlit](https://streamlit.io/), since it was famous than [Gradio](https://gradio.app/).
 [Streamlit](https://streamlit.io/) is a good package, which provides controlled options to build but requires steep learning curve to make necessary changes.
 I chose [Gradio](https://gradio.app/) for my image similarity demo over Streamlit because it was simple to implement for my use case.
-On the other hand, I faced some issues because I was using it in my office laptop, so be prepared.
+On the other hand, I faced some issues because I was using it in my office laptop because of some network accessibility restrictions, so be prepared.
 It worked flawlessly in my personal laptop.